mjhandy/web-prototype/README.md

 These two items are built from the router

 ## Localization
-Using ng-translate, there are an EN and FR il8n files with terms.
+Using ng-translate, there are EN and FR il8n files with terms.
 The language select stores the user selection in local storate.
 Not all terms have been enabled

 # TODO

 ## Bug Fixes

+Various known bugs

 ### Dark Mode

 * The current logo, an SVG, needs fixed wile in dark mode
 * Nav drop down needs update
 * Mobile nav has not been tested

+### Sign Up Form

+* When using the country select drop down:
+** the State/Provce field should offer the apporiate options if America or Canada is selected ** The postal/Zip code should update, with the aproprate validation ** If Nither Canada or America is selected, the state/province and postal/zip code fields should not be visible, and the UI should not leave any gaps